content-island/astro-for-react-devs-workshop/01-real-project/00-project-structure/README.md

 ```

 Finally, the **tsconfig.json** file configures TypeScript.
 In this project, we use it to define path aliases, so we can import modules with the `#/` prefix instead of long relative paths.

+# Examples

+Let's get started with the examples, we will start simple and evolve (first update a componente, then a pod, then a page and so on...).